 How Long Is the Payment Plan?

-- DMP: Usually up to five years.
+- DMP: The payment plan usually lasts up to five years.

 - Chapter 7: There is no payment plan.